-PricewaterhouseCoopers SA were reappointed by the Company's shareholders at the 2020 AGM as the auditor of the Company's financial statements and the Group's consolidated financial statements.
-They were appointed for a period of one year and, being eligible, will stand for a further period of office of one year at this year's AGM.
+PricewaterhouseCoopers SA was reappointed by the Company's shareholders at the 2021 AGM as the auditor of the Company's financial statements and the Group's consolidated financial statements.
+It was appointed for a period of one year and, being eligible, will stand for a further period of office of one year at this year's AGM.